Skip to main content

 • The 4 workers have 4 cores each

-• So we have 16 cores total to process data with
+• So you have 16 cores total to process data with

 • At the beginning each node would get it's initialMsg and would sit on a core, and then we'd simply start running BFS for each node